voice-assistant-research/voice-assistant/README.md

 Among them, 17,952 skills and 1,967 actions provide a privacy policy link.

 The privacy policy and description can be found in folder dataset.

-The totally skill number in each category is:

 ![Skill and actions in categories](https://github.com/voice-assistant-research/voice-assistant/blob/master/dataset/image2/numbers.png)